Before: Marks of the Meat Market Trade on her head. The vet also noted signs of external trauma.

 For the many dogs trapped in Asia’s meat trade industry, life is constant suffering and sadness ending in cruel painful deaths.
 Terrible, heartbreaking images of their plight will stay with us forever.
 Many people turn away.
 We cannot.

-Rescue Friends Animal Foundation have partnered with Saving Harbin Dogs (SHD) whose mission is to save as many dogs as they can with very limited resources.
+Rescue Friends Animal Foundation have partnered with variety of international rescue organizations whose mission is to save as many dogs as they can with very limited resources.
 These dogs come directly or indirectly from the meat trade, pulled from shelters, puppy mills, and local markets.
 All of them were saved from torture and slaughter.
 Sadly, we cannot rescue them all but we can rescue some.

 Transport costs vary according to size and weight, making it easier to rescue a larger number of small dogs.
 Also, the scarcity of small dogs in the rescue world means there are families here anxiously waiting to find their new member.

-After the dogs are out of danger and in the care of SHD, they are assessed and fostered.
+After the dogs are out of danger and in the care of one of our international rescue partners, they are assessed and fostered.
 Most require extensive medical treatments due to infections and extreme malnutrition or abuse injuries and common illnesses.
 They must be spayed or neutered and vaccinated before obtaining exit paperwork.
-Then, the big journey begins starting with transport from Harbin and subsequent cargo flight from China to Los Angeles.
-Once they clear customs on the ground in North America, the last leg of the journey is undertaken, the long drive to Canada.
-This requires a specialized transport team to safely and securely ferry them North.
-Imagine the joyous greeting when they finally arrive in Calgary and head to foster homes to breathe, rest, play and prepare for adoption.
+Then, the big journey begins starting with transport from Asia to North America.

 Note: As a non-profit foundation, we are committed to keeping fees as low as possible and only aim to cover most of the necessary costs which enables us to rescue more dogs living in terror.
 We do not profit from these dogs.